TABLE OF CONTENTS (HIDE)

 Binary Integer Literals with Prefix "0b" and Underscore in Numeric Literals

-In JDK 7, you can express literal values in binary with prefix '0b' (or '0B') for integral types (byte, short, int and long), similar to C/C++ language.
+From JDK 7, you can express literal values in binary with prefix '0b' (or '0B') for integral types, similar to C/C++ language.
 Before JDK 7, you can only use octal values (with prefix '0') or hexadecimal values (with prefix '0x' or '0X').
+From JDK 7, you are also permitted to use underscore (_) to break the digits to improve the readability but you must start and end with a digit.
+For examples,

 For example,